-Grade level: 9 Period per Cycle: 6 Credits: 1 Social Studies/Citizenship Credit Length of Course: 90 days
+Grade level: 9 Credits: 1 Social Studies/Citizenship Credit Career Pathways: All 5 areas Periods per Cycle: 6 Length of Course: 90 days Standard G.P.

 This required Social Studies course will include the study of United States history from 1870 to the present.
 The goal of this course is to link historical events to an understanding of the social, political and economic development of the United States today.